petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/using-utility-pages.md

 ```

 ## Creating a New Utility Page

-To create a new utility page, follow these steps:

 1. Open the *Site Menu* ( ![Site Menu](../../../images/icon-product-menu.png) ) and  navigate to *Site Builder* &rarr; *Pages* &rarr; *Utility Pages* tab.